-Do Brands Even Matter In The Furniture Category?
+Do Brands Even Matter In The Furniture Category or any other category?

 When I joined the industry, as an “outsider” who had a successful career as a marketing and promotion executive/agency owner, I was told that the function of the marketing person was to focus on the furniture markets.

 OK, I got that, but then I questioned what my role was after each market?

 I didn’t get an answer, probably because no one ever really had put much thought into that.
 The goal was placements and market penetration at the furniture markets which made total sense, but then what?
 What about sales velocity after all this investment and work at the markets?

 The problem today in many companies is that the marketing person rose up through the ranks of the company and has very little, if any knowledge, what marketing a brand or product is all about outside of confines of what they know .... internally, or as an insider with no outsider experience.
 Sure they may have great sales ability and have great retailer relations, but do they have a clue as to how consumer behaviors affect engagement with brands or products on the final path to purchase?
 They tend to leave that to their retailers,“hoping” they can create the velocity necessary to keep their factories operating.

 When I see titles in this industry, V.P Sales & Marketing, I immediately wonder how a person who has dedicated themselves to a successful career in sales, all of a sudden is a marketing guru, too?
 I’m not buying it.